scaliir/website/docs/index.md

     * calendar ( [mailu](https://mailu.io) )
     * archive ( [piler](https://www.mailpiler.org/), [paperless-ngx](https://docs.paperless-ngx.com/) )
     * all other helm or k8s resources you want.
-    * all other virtual maschines you need.
+    * all other virtual machines you need.

 * on top of your own kubernetes